Synerty/synerty-peek/docs/administration/admin_win/win_postgres_backup_restore.rst

 To restore a Plain SQL backup (created with :code:`-F p` and extension :file:`.sql`) use this section.

-Restore the PostGreSQL database.
+Restore the PostgreSQL database.
 This will create the schema and load the data.

 ::